Charlie Adler: Career

 Adler's first professional acting job was in a commercial in 1971.
 Afterward, he took a hiatus from acting.
 During this time, he worked a variety of jobs, including waiter, janitor, paper delivery man, floor stripper, house painter, remedial reading teacher and caretaker for an Episcopal church.
+In 1975, Adler was a member of Allan Albert’s groundbreaking improv company The Proposition and starred in an Off Broadway production of Once Upon a Mattress with Imogene Coca and Rita Rudner.

-In 1984 and 1985 he starred as Arnold Beckoff in Torch Song Trilogy, for which he was nominated for the 1985 Helen Hayes Best Actor Award, in New York City before moving to California in 1986.
+In 1984 and 1985, he starred as Arnold Beckoff in Torch Song Trilogy, for which he was nominated for the 1985 Helen Hayes Best Actor Award, in New York City before moving to California in 1986.

-Adler's first animation role was recorded in New York, voicing Spike in Rescue at Midnight Castle.
+Adler's first animation role was recorded in New York City, voicing Spike in Rescue at Midnight Castle.

 In 1985, after convincing the head of the Abrams, Rubiloff and Lawrence agency to allow him to audition for their voice-over department, Adler later attended a private audition for Ginny McSwain and Arlene Thornton.
 An agent had praised him in front of them as the "next Frank Welker".
 McSwain recalls that "he blew their minds" but he claims that initially they had no interest in him.
 Having no demo, they arranged for him to record an audition.
-He improvised characters during the tape, which impressed both McSwain and Thornton, however, left him so embarrassed with his performance that he performed with his back to them and his face hidden with a hat and sunglasses.
+He improvised characters during the tape, which impressed both McSwain and Thornton; however, Adler was so embarrassed with his performance that he performed with his back to them and his face hidden with a hat and sunglasses.

 His voice acting career took off when Adler landed the roles of Nat Smurfling in the fourth season of The Smurfs, "Rowdy" Roddy Piper on Hulk Hogan's Rock 'n' Wrestling, Silverbolt on The Transformers and Eric Raymond, Techrat and Zipper in Jem.

 He was disenchanted with live-action acting after working on The Redd Foxx Show, in which he portrayed Ralph/Rita.
 In an interview for The Magic Behind the Voices, Adler commented on the experience: "you spend your whole life going, "God, I just want to be in a TV show and have a parking space".
 Then I got it and it was just so not what I wanted to do."